 For starters, you’ll want to give your wood cutting board a good, long seasoning right when you get it.
-Even if you’ve bought a board that comes pre-seasoned, it’s always a good idea to season it anyways.
-You never know what the transportation process – and any radical change in temperatures from warehouse to store to home – may have done to your board!
+Even if you’ve bought a board that comes pre-seasoned, season it anyways.
+You never know what the transportation process may have done to your board!
+There may have been radical changes in temperatures from warehouse to store to home!
+Woods don't love this so much.

 After the initial seasoning, there are some telltale signs that will signal to you when it is time to re-season:

-If you see some patches or parts of your wood cutting board are lighter and drier looking than others, then it might be worth spending a few minutes to re-season your board.
+If you see some patches or parts of your board that are lighter and drier looking, spend a few minutes to season your board.

-If the water soaks into the board, you’ve got one thirsty utensil on your hands and it’s time to re-season.
+If the water soaks into the board, you’ve got one thirsty utensil on your hands.
 If the water stays on the board without absorbing, then it will live to cut another day.
+Test to see if your board needs to be seasoned with the water droplet test

 If you see darker stains or discoloration starting to occur in your board, that’s a yellow flag that you need to season your board.
 If you begin to smell your board, that’s very much a red flag that your wood cutting board definitely needs a seasoning.
 You might even want to disinfect and clean it before going through the seasoning process.

-When it comes to a tool that contacts our food during prep and cooking, it’s important to make sure our cutting board surface is as healthy and sanitary as can be.
+During food prep and cooking, it’s important to make sure our surface is as healthy and sanitary.
 After all, no yummy meal has ever been made using spoiled, germy and chemical-tarnished ingredients.

 Let’s start by identifying some “never use these” options.
-Once exposed to oxygen, oils high in unsaturated fats like canola and olive oxidize quickly, develop free radicals and will go rancid fast.
-All this leaves you with a smelly cutting board and a spoiled surface that will really badly affect the quality of the food on your board.
+Once exposed to oxygen, oils like canola and olive oxidize quickly.
+They develop free radicals and will go rancid fast.
+This leaves you with a smelly cutting board and a spoiled surface.
+This will negatively affect the quality of the food on your board.

 While few will argue that using unsaturated fats is a bad idea, there’s more of a debate when it comes to the nut-based, mineral and “mystery” oils you’ll commonly find available.